Saturday, February 27, 2010

 The real issue is whether we are going to have another EU banking crisis.
 Large EU members do not care about Greece, bu they do care about the quality of their banks.
 A bank problem will change the focus of the ECB which will put further pressure on the EUR.

-Treasury auction - Do investors had enough?
+Treasury auction - Have investors had enough?

 What is saving the US is the demand for safe risk-free assets.
-Treasuries are still viewed as safe so there is strong demand from foreign sources.
-The domestic demand is also strong given the weak private credit demand, but both these sources seem to be more sensitive to changes in the news environment.
+Treasuries are still viewed as a safe asset so there is strong demand from foreign sources.
+The domestic demand is also strong given the weak private credit demand, but both these sources seem to be sensitive to changes in the news environment.

-The Fed - Following the exit strategy?
+The Fed - Following an exit strategy?

 The Chinese government sees it, the market sees it, but the issue is how can this bubble be stopped.
 Cutting credit is one solution.
 We are seeing reserve requirements go up, but credit restrictions are blunt instrument for sector bubbles.
 Also, if the bubble is pricked too quickly, the feedback loop will work in reverse which will led to a collapse in the economy.
 Allowing for more flexible exchange rates may seem like a solution to cut the monetary link with the US, but this will affect the export growth engine.
 If the adjustment is not large enough, there will be further fuel for speculation in China from foreign sources.